openhab/openhab-addons/bundles/org.openhab.transform.xpath/README.md

 ## Further Reading

 * An [introduction](https://www.w3schools.com/xml/xpath_intro.asp) to XPath at W3School
-* A informative explanation of [common mistakes](https://qxf2.com/blog/common-xpath-mistakes/).
+* An informative explanation of [common mistakes](https://qxf2.com/blog/common-xpath-mistakes/).
 * Online validation tools like [this](https://www.freeformatter.com/xpath-tester.html) to check the syntax.